codechamp1/certlens/CONTRIBUTING.md

 If you're opening a new issue, please familiarize yourself with the label definitions.
 You can apply labels if you have permission, or a maintainer will do so after your issue is reviewed.

+## Pull Request Requirements

+Before submitting a pull request, please ensure that you have completed **all items** in the PR checklist.
+This helps us maintain high-quality contributions and speeds up the review process.

 ## Continuous Integration Requirements

 Every pull request must successfully pass all GitHub Actions workflows before it can be merged.